smoozzy/app/README.md

 # Smoozzy App

-This project is a bootstrap for Vue aplications.
+This project is a bootstrap for Vue applications.
 It's similar to `createApp` from Vue 3 (see proposal [Global mounting/configuration API change](https://github.com/vuejs/rfcs/pull/29)).

 The bootstrap creates a Vue application with the following plugins and extensions: